princomp/princomp.github.io/source/projects/species/description.md

 - An exception will be raised if the url for the `WikiLink` property does not start with `https://en.wikipedia.org/wiki/`.
 - The `ExpandConservationStatus` method should "expand" the conservation status code, as given at <https://en.wikipedia.org/wiki/Conservation_status#IUCN_Red_List_of_Threatened_Species> and below.
 - `MammaryGlands` should not accept any value not listed at <https://en.wikipedia.org/wiki/Mammary_gland#General> under "Total".
-- For `Felis` and `Bat`, the `SoundProduced` methods should simply display on the screen "mew, meow, purr, hiss, trill, caterwaul, growl" and "screech, squeak, eek", respectively ([source](https://en.wikipedia.org/wiki/List_of_animal_sounds)).
+- For `Felis` and `Bat`, the `SoundProduced` methods should simply return a `string` containing "mew, meow, purr, hiss, trill, caterwaul, growl" and "screech, squeak, eek", respectively ([source](https://en.wikipedia.org/wiki/List_of_animal_sounds)).
+- A `Bat` flight speed cannot be negative, but it can be $0$ (which is used for "unknown").
+- `ExpandConservationStatus()` expands the abbreviations of `conservationStatus` and gives a short definition.
 - For each relevant class, the `ToString` method should display all the attributes and properties.

-Your code should be such that the following:
+Your code should be such that the following^[You are welcome to test with different data and objects, of course.
+Just do not lose track of the important goals, which are *not* to get the right status / population estimate / wikipedia page to the species you are representing!]:

 ```
 using System;